 Recently I was at a friend’s birthday where a few of us were debating the plausibility of walking home in heels after a night of standing around.
 Now I love heels, high high heels.
 In fact the higher the better.
 I love the line they give the leg, I love how elegant they make me look…..what I’m having trouble with is how they feel.
 After years of taking ballet and wearing pointe shoes you’d think I could handle heels but lately anything fancier than a sneaker is causing me foot pain.

 Rough up the bottoms of your heels.
 It’s important that your shoes have a decent amount of traction on the bottom.
 Walking in high heels will be a lot easier and safer if you’re not sliding around all over the place.
 New heels tend to have smoother bottoms that become rougher once scuffed.
 Speed up the process by roughing up the bottom of your heels using a piece of sandpaper.
 Rub the bottom of your heels for a minute or two, or until the bottoms feel noticeably rougher.

 Know your foot type.
-In my opinion, a podiatrist would be the best way to know your foot type is a podiatrist.
-In case you can’t run out to the podiatrist, there are other ways you can check to see if you have a flat foot or a high-arch foot.
+In my opinion, a podiatrist would be the best way to know your foot type and what’s going on.
+If you can’t run out to the podiatrist, there’s a couple of neat ways to see if you have a flat foot or a high-arch foot.
 Wet your foot and step onto a piece of construction paper.
 When you make an impression, it will show you how much your foot is flattening or how high of an arch you have.
 You can look at a person’s foot type and see why they are having pain.